-Not often, but at least a few times a year, our law firm gets a wrongful death case in Maryland where, regardless of the facts, there is no claim.
-In this case, the victim, who may be loved by family and friends, has no wrongful death claim because the victim has no spouse, children, or living parents.
+Rarely, but at least a few times a year, our law firm gets a wrongful death case in Maryland where, regardless of the facts, there is no claim.
+Here, the victim who may be loved by family and friends has no wrongful death claim because the victim has no spouse, children, or living parents.

-Accordingly, a doctor can see that a patient has no primary or secondary wrongful death beneficiaries and know that there is no possibility of a wrongful death medical malpractice claim.
+A doctor can see that a patient has no primary or secondary wrongful death beneficiaries and knows that there is no possibility of a wrongful death medical malpractice claim.

-Do I think this happens where doctors feel free to take a risk with a patient because the patient’s death by definition could not bring about a wrongful death claim?
+Do I think this happens where doctors take a risk with a patient because the patient’s death by definition could not bring about a wrongful death claim?
 No, I really don’t.
-But the whole idea that you could recklessly kill someone with no consequences of any kind is a bad thing.
+But that you could recklessly kill someone with no consequences of any kind is a bad thing.

 The answer?
 Change the law to have an entirely new damage claim in Maryland for loss of the enjoyment of life for the victim?
 Whatever you may think of the idea, there is absolutely no inertia to change the current state of the law.

 So what could we do that is more practical to solve the problem?
 I think the answer is simple.
-Allow siblings, grandchildren and other clearly defined relatives into a third contingency tier of wrongful death beneficiaries.
-It would open up only a few new claims but we could all know that there will be accountability when someone is killed by someone else negligence.
-I think that this would be justice.
+Allow siblings, grandchildren, and other defined relatives into a third contingency tier of wrongful death beneficiaries.
+It would open up only a few recent claims, but we could all know that there will be accountability when someone is killed by someone else negligence.
+I think this would be justice.

 Will any of this happen?
 No. Because no one is fighting for such a small group of unknown people in the Maryland legislature.
-Anything that could even potentially open up new claims – particularly wrongful death medical malpractice claims – is going to get shot down in this climate.
+Anything that could even potentially open up new claims – particularly wrongful death medical malpractice claims – will get shot down in this climate.
 But it would be the right and fair thing to do.